James Bond 007: NightFire (GameCube)

 James Bond 007: NightFire is a first-person shooter featuring characters from the James Bond universe, and a sequel to James Bond 007 in...
 Agent Under Fire.

-Within the tables for mission titles and descriptions, there is actually data for the titles and descriptions of several cut missions hidden in surprisingly accurate spots among the normal set.
-Included along with the rest for both convenience's sake and to get an idea of where they fit in the game's story, these missions end up looking like:
+Within the tables for mission titles and descriptions, there are text strings for both titles and descriptions of several cut missions hidden among the normal set.
+Included along with the rest to get an idea of where they fit in the game's story, these missions end up looking like:

 |Training (CUT)||"Learn basic weapon and gadget skills in Q's evaluation center."|